Nausea in Kids – Reasons, Remedies and Prevention

-Most of us start experiencing nausea due to a variety of reasons and some babies are known to throw up quite early in life as well.
-But nausea may not always result in vomiting.
-Chronic nausea in a child can be quite discomforting for him and might lead him to avoid certain things for fear of feeling nauseous all over again.
-Here’s how you can have a better understanding of the phenomena and take corrective action.
+Some kids experience nausea due to a variety of reasons.
+While some of them throw up, nausea may not always cause vomiting.
+Chronic nausea in a child can be quite discomforting and lead him to avoid certain things for fear of feeling nauseous all over again.
+Here’s how you can have a better understanding of the phenomena and take corrective actions.

 Causes of Nausea in Children